rfwlab/rfw/docs/articles/devtools.md

 ## Profiling

  With the `--debug` flag, runtime metrics are available at dedicated endpoints.
 These metrics help track build frequency and memory usage while iterating on components.
+The DevTools overlay surfaces this data under two additional tabs:

-- `/debug/vars` exposes counters like `rebuilds`
+- **Vars** presents the JSON from `/debug/vars` as a searchable tree.
-- `/debug/pprof/` provides pprof profiles
+- **Pprof** lists profiles under `/debug/pprof/`.
+Text-based profiles render inline, while binary profiles offer a download link for inspection with external tools.

 To inspect CPU profiles, run: